-I am an Integrative Psychosynthesis Counsellor, which means that I can draw upon a range of different approaches according to your individual needs.
+I am an experienced Integrative Psychosynthesis Counsellor, Somatic Experiencing Practitioner and Neuro Affective Relational Model Practitioner.
+This means that I can draw upon a range of different approaches according to your individual needs and that I am equipped to work effectively with developmental and shock trauma.
 I work with a diverse population of people with many different types of struggles.
-My particular style is mindful and relational and I can provide a safe and non-judgmental space in which you can work through whatever may be going on for you at your own pace.
+My particular style is mindful, relational and non-regressive and I provide a safe and non-judgmental space in which you can work through whatever may be going on for you at your own pace.
 My experience includes working with:

 - Sex issues, including compulsive sexual behaviour

 Somatic Experiencing (SE) and The NeuroAffective Relational Model (NARM) are cutting edge approaches to working with trauma that are informed by the latest neuroscience.
 SE addresses Post Traumatic Stress Disorder (PTSD) which can arise from 'shock' trauma, for example, experiencing an overwhelming event such as an accident or attack or being subjected to prolonged and highly stressful situations.
 NARM addresses Complex Post Traumatic Stress Disorder (C-PTSD), or developmental trauma, which can arise from growing up in an environment that was hostile, abusive and/or neglectful.

 I provide therapy for short, medium or long term periods, either in person in the New Town area of Edinburgh or online via Zoom.

 I am a member of the British Association for Counselling and Psychotherapy and abide by their Ethical Framework.